What caused inflation after 2020?

 Bitcoin's fixed supply removes the question of whether the target gets hit.
 There is no target.
 There is no discretion.
 21 million coins, issued on a schedule written into the protocol in 2009.
 Whether the Fed succeeds or fails at 2% does not affect what a satoshi represents.

-A fixed-supply asset is neutral with respect to which type of inflation is happening.
+A fixed-supply asset is neutral for which type of inflation is happening.
 All four types erode the purchasing power of unbacked fiat over long horizons.
 None of them can inflate Bitcoin's supply.

 Whether inflation shows up in consumer prices (Type 1 or 2), in monetary aggregates (Type 3), or in asset prices (Type 4), the denominator is always the currency.
 Bitcoin is the only major asset whose supply cannot be expanded to paper over the problem.
 That is why Bitcoin holders care less about which type of inflation is running hot in any given quarter and more about the long-term trajectory of the currency itself.